Sign up now for FREE to read our insider reviews in full Sign Up Now

 Our son has now left the school and is in his first year at Exeter University.
 Sixth form was fully geared towards university applications.
 Very few pupils do not go on to university.

 The school community is a mixture of locals, Londoners and overseas pupils.
 The children generally manage to get together outside term time and we have got to know other parents on the rugby sidelines.
-I am on the PTA, which organises events for parents throughout the year.
+I am on the Friends of St Edward's committee, which organises events for parents throughout the year.

 The school has lived up to expectations, and our son and now our daughter have both been very happy.
 My advice to new parents would be to choose houses carefully.
 Those on “quad side” are handy for getting to lessons as they are where the school buildings are.
 Both my children have been on “field side”, which means a five-minute walk to school but also gives a sense of going home again at the end of the day.
 In the summer they are a magnet for all as they are surrounded by green space – perfect for games and sunbathing.'